By Liz Bergren

 GSAs are important for many reasons.
 The school climate is always healthier when all students feel safe and respected and have access to supportive adults.
 An important point to remember is that sometimes LGBTQ kids have only their school community to support them.
 Some get kicked out of their homes or disowned by their families.
 This support network could save their lives.

-Liz Bergren is Free Spirit’s education resource specialist.
-She is a former teacher with 15 years of classroom experience.
+Liz Bergren is a former teacher with 15 years of classroom experience.
 She identifies as LGBTQ and has organized student-led GSA groups in schools.
 In addition to being a teacher, she spent five years working for Park Nicollet’s Melrose Institute, where she counseled and taught classes to patients who struggled with eating disorders.
 She has a B.A. in health and secondary education from the University of St. Thomas and an M.Ed. in family education from the University of Minnesota.

 We welcome your comments and suggestions.
 Share your comments, stories, and ideas below, or contact us.
 All comments will be approved before posting, and are subject to our comment and privacy policies.